What is mpox and what does the WHO emergency declaration mean?

 Editor

-The World Health Organisation on Wednesday declared mpox a global health emergency in response to the growing number of cases in Africa.
+The World Health Organisation on Wednesday declared mpox a global health emergency in response to the growing number of cases both in Africa and other continents.

 Mpox belongs to the same family of viruses as smallpox but causes milder symptoms like fever, chills and body aches.
 People with more serious cases can develop characteristic lesions on the face, hands, chest and genitals.